Trusted Assessor Training: Level two or level three

-Our two day course provides competence and confidence to enable staff to assess for, prescribe and install ‘Simple Aids of Daily Living’ Equipment (e.g. toilet surrounds, bath boards, chair raisers, grab rails and much more).
+This OCN London accredited one day course provides competence and confidence to enable staff to assess for, prescribe and install simple aids of daily living equipment (e.g. toilet surrounds, bath boards, chair raisers, grab rails and much more).
 Learners will recognise contraindications of equipment provision and will know when to refer to Qualified Occupational Therapists in more complex cases.
 As well as ‘in-person’ training at our venue or yours, we now also offer a one day live training course via Zoom with our consultant OT trainer.
 The training incorporates PPT, videos, and break out room exercises.
 Delegates will be able to attend training from their own homes.
 We can train six delegates in one day.

 - Professionals working in Social Care, Reablement and Health